Metric set analysis tools

 - Format: Determines how numeric data is formatted and displayed as text.
 See Formatting text for details on formatting.

 - Missing Data Rules: These settings determine if rows or columns of data should still be displayed if there is no corresponding measure value available, and whether to fill them in with replacement values.
 See Handling null data points for details.

 - Hidden: If you don't want to display the measure but only use it for a formula, sorting, or other metric set features, check this box to prevent the measure's values from being seen directly.

 Changing settings such as Caption and Format here take effect everywhere at once as long as you haven't customized a visualization setting on top of them.
 For example, changing the caption affects column headers and tooltips, and changing the format affects the cells of a table, chart labels, and tooltips.
 They will also take effect if you re-visualize the metric set.

-Tables and other visualizations have support for displaying totals.
-To quickly turn all totals on or off when they are available, choose Shown Totals in the toolbar and select which totals you want to show.
+Tables and some other visualizations have support for displaying totals.
+To quickly turn all totals on or off when they are available, choose Shown Totals in the toolbar and choose which totals you want to show.